ngocdd/playwright-ts/readme.md

 dotenv: Loads environment variables from a file into process.env.
 Version: ^16.3.0

 dotenv-cli: A command-line utility for running scripts with environment variables loaded from a .env file.
-VersionContinued...

 fs-extra: A package that provides additional file system methods beyond the built-in fs module.
 Version: ^11.1.1